peterstace/dauntless/README.md

 ### Most Important

-* Delta generation when rendering screen.
-Especially for the "nothing" case.
+* Proper delta generation when rendering screen (including the 'nothing' case).

 * Up/Down keys in command mode to use history.
 Should be per command.

+* Reduce refresh interval to be faster.

+* Show regex in red if it doesn't compile.

+* Show regex highlighting as it's being typed in.

+* Only allow one search at a time.
+Show progress.
+Allow search to be cancelled.
+  Modal search?

 ### Important